TN 38 (09-22)

 Question 2

-If the person was the representative payee (payee) for the overpaid person when the overpayment occurred, he or she must complete Section 2.
-Complete the questions in Section 2 as the questions apply to the representative payee.
-If we notified the payee that he or she is liable for the overpayment, he or she must request a waiver and complete the questions on the SSA-632 as the questions relate to him or her.
+If the individual was the payee for the overpaid individual when the overpayment occurred, they must complete Section 2.
+Complete the questions in Section 2 as the questions apply to the payee.
+If we notified the payee that they are liable for the overpayment, they must request a waiver and complete the questions on the SSA-632 as the questions relate to them.

-3. Section 3 - If you are responsible for a family member's or another person's overpayment
+3. Section 3 - If you are responsible for a family member's or another individual's overpayment

 Question 3

-If the person is a contingently liable person who received an overpayment notice for a family member’s overpayment, he or she must complete Section 3.
-The contingently liable person’s answers will inform us if the person was living with the family member and received any of the overpaid money, see GN 02250.150.
+If the individual is a contingently liable individual who received an overpayment notice for a family member’s overpayment, they must complete Section 3.
+The contingently liable individual’s answers will inform us if the individual was living with the family member and received any of the overpaid money, see GN 02250.150.

 4. Section 4 - Information about receiving the overpayment